Impact of projection-induced optical selection bias on the weak lensing mass calibration of galaxy clusters: Mass calibration in the presence of projection effects

 The left-hand panel of Fig.~\ref{fig:mass_bias} shows the MiniUchuu results.
 For small scales, [0.2, 3) Mpc, the mass is biased high by $\approx25\%$.
 For large scales, [3, 30) Mpc, the bias is $\approx50\%$.
 Since the small-scale lensing dominates the statistical power, combining all scales gives a bias of $\approx25\%$, similar to small scales.
 For MiniUchuu, the mass bias is nearly independent of richness.
+The lack of richness dependence in lensing bias is also seen in \cite{Sunayama2020} using an HOD-based mock catalog (see their Fig.~8).
+This appears contradictory to Refs.~\cite{Myles2021, Lee2025, Myles25projection}, which find that the fraction of projected galaxies ($f_{\rm proj}$) is higher for low-richness clusters.
+However, a higher $f_{\rm proj}$ does not necessarily lead to a higher lensing bias, because the lensing bias depends on the coherent shift in richness and lensing at a given halo mass.

 The right-hand panel of Fig.~\ref{fig:mass_bias} shows the Cardinal results, which have a larger bias than MiniUchuu and show a richness trend.
 For small scales, the bias is $20-40\%$; for large scales, the bias is $20-80\%$.
 Combining all scales gives a bias of $20-50\%$, similar to the small-scale analysis.
 The richness and redshift trend is the strongest for the large-scale analysis, with an 80\% bias at $z\geq0.5$ and $\lambda\approx20$.
-This redshift and richness trend is consistent with the findings in \cite{Cao2025, Myles25projection}.
+At high redshift, the selection bias is stronger due to the larger photometric redshift uncertainties.

-MiniUchuu and Cardinal are based on different cosmological parameters, but they have similar $\sigma_8$ (0.8159 vs.~0.82).
+MiniUchuu and Cardinal differ in their cosmological parameters, but they have similar $\sigma_8$ values (0.8159 vs.~0.82).
 Therefore, the difference in mass bias is not due to different matter clustering but rather different galaxy--halo connection and cluster finding.
+We note that both mock catalogs have limitations.
+The HOD model used for MiniUchuu could be too restrictive and lacks environmental dependence.
+The Cardinal mock is based on a relatively low-resolution $N$-body simulation, and the detailed red galaxy distribution depends on the local density estimator and a tidal stripping model.